 Things don’t always turn out the way they were planned, and when a baby or children are involved, the stakes are high.
 Reaching a happy ending to a difficult family situation often takes a lot of hard work, careful planning and the commitment of a loving family.

-Is a Lawyer Required to Adopt a Relative or a Stepchild in Florida?
+Is a Lawyer Required to Adopt a Relative, grandchild, or Stepchild in Florida?

-No. While most newborn and DCF adoptions in Florida must be handled by attorneys or adoption agencies, it is not common knowledge that with grandparent, close relative, step-parent, and adult adoptions, sometimes referred to as Florida Kinship Adoptions, you have nonlawyer options that can save you thousands of dollars in legal fees while accomplishing the exact same result.
+Generally speaking, no. While most newborn and DCF adoptions in Florida must be handled by attorneys or adoption agencies, it is important to know that with grandparent, close relative, step-parent, and adult adoptions, sometimes referred to as Florida Kinship Adoptions, you have nonlawyer options that can save you thousands of dollars in unnecessary legal fees while accomplishing the same result.

 Am I Eligible to Adopt?

-In situations where a relative within the third degree of family relation (i.e. a grandparent, great-grandparent, sibling, aunt or uncle) is able to obtain the agreement and consent of the parents, a relative/grandparent adoption in Florida can proceed smoothly through the courts and can be finalized quickly after a short hearing before a judge.
+In situations where a relative within the third degree of family relation (i.e. a grandparent, great-grandparent, sibling, aunt or uncle) is able to obtain the agreement and consent of the parents, a relative/grandchild adoption in Florida can proceed smoothly through the courts and can be finalized quickly after a short hearing before a judge.

-Likewise, if you are a married stepparent wishing to adopt your stepchild, and the non-adopting parent is willing to sign the required step-parent adoption forms, a complete stepparent adoption case may be presented to the Court, and the stepparent adoption can be finalized as an uncontested matter after a short hearing.
+Likewise, if you are a married stepparent wishing to adopt your stepchild, and the non-adopting parent is willing to sign a document consenting to the adoption, a complete step-parent adoption document package can be presented to the court and finalized as an uncontested matter after a short hearing.

-You can still file a relative, grandparent, or step-parent adoption case pro se (self-represented without an attorney), even if a birthparent(s) does not consent to the adoption.
-We have helped numerous families in this situation prepare their adoption documents, and more often than not, their case resolves without issues.
-However, family adoptions with non-consenting parents can become complicated, and pro se parties may want to consult with, or retain an attorney if they do.
+A relative, grandparent, or stepparent adoption case can be filed with the court even if a birth parent does not give consent to the adoption.
+We have helped numerous families in this situation prepare their adoption documents, and more often than not, their cases resolve favorably.
+However, some family adoption cases with non-consenting parents can become complicated, and pro se parties may eventually need the assistance of an attorney in order to finalize the adoption.

 What If My Adoption is Complicated and I Need an Attorney?

 Families often retain a Florida adoption attorney to handle complicated adoptions, and that’s a great idea if you require legal advice, advocacy, or representation.
 A competent Florida adoption attorney is able to successfully conclude most adoptions and provide you with legal advice and guidance in situations where the consent of one, or both parents, has not been obtained.
-If you decide you need an attorney to begin or conclude a Florida family adoption, I strongly suggest you consider choosing one who is Board Certified in adoption law.
-Adoption is a very specialized area of family-law, and not all lawyers, even family law lawyers, are well-versed in its nuances.
+If you decide you need an attorney to begin or conclude a Florida family adoption, we suggest that you consider choosing an adoption attorney who board certified in adoption law.
+Adoption is a very specialized area of family law, and not all lawyers, even family law lawyers, are well-versed in its many nuances.

 Florida Temporary Custody by Extended Family Members

-If adoption isn’t right for you, or you’re yet not ready to take that big step, obtaining a court order for Temporary Custody by Extended Family may be a more appropriate option to accomplish your goals.
-There are lots of grandparents raising grandchildren in Florida and others who have filed for Temporary Custody by Extended Family, and we assist our customers in preparing documents for this process also.
+If adoption isn’t right for you, or you’re not ready to take that big step, filing a petition and obtaining a court order for Temporary Custody by Extended Family may be a more appropriate option to accomplish your goals.
+There are lots of grandparents raising grandchildren and other families in Florida who have chosen this path.
+Our company can assist with the preparation of documents for temporary custody by extended family.

 If You’ve Decided to Start your Adoption Process Pro Se, Without an Attorney, You Have Options

-Florida Family Adoptions will prepare all of the required legal documents and forms for your case using the factual information you provide to us in writing by way of our online questionnaires.
-We will guide you through the filing process step by step from start to finish, and we will even electronically file your case for you.
-We will remain available to you for continued procedural and practical support until your adoption is finalized.
-There is no other nonlawyer document preparation company in Florida that operates the way we do.
+Florida Family Adoptions will prepare all of the required legal documents and forms for your case at your specific direction using the factual information you provide to us in writing by way of our online questionnaires.
+We will guide you through clerical process step by step from start to finish, and we will even electronically file your case for you.
+We will remain available to you throughout your journey for procedural and practical support until your adoption is finalized.
+There are no other document preparation services in Florida that provide the value-added services that we do.
 See what sets us apart from the rest.

-I have had the privilege of helping many families throughout Florida who were big on love, but short on money, achieve their goals.
-I am always thrilled when my customers call to tell me that their case has been approved and scheduled for finalization by the court without complications or issues.
+We have had the privilege of helping many families throughout Florida who were big on love, but short on money, achieve their adoption goals.
+We’re always thrilled when customers call and let us know that their case has been approved and scheduled for a final hearing without issues.
 Seeing a family come together is always gratifying.
-Helping a child achieve permanency in a secure, loving and stable home is something I treasure.
-If I can help you achieve your goals, I would be delighted to speak with you.
-Please call me today to discuss the nonlawyer adoption document preparation services that my company provides.
+Helping a child achieve permanency in a secure, loving and stable home is something we treasure.
+If we can help you achieve your goals, we would be delighted to speak with you.
+Please call us today to discuss the nonlawyer adoption document preparation services that Florida Family Adoptions provides.

 Our Flat-Fee Services Include:

-- Coordination of Additional Meetings with Birthparents (If Required);
+- Coordination of meetings with birthparents (If Required to take Consents);

 - Obtaining Florida Putative Father Registry Search Certificate(s);

-- Managing All Service of Process (Service of Summons) in Florida or Out-of-State;
+- Managing service of process (Service of Summons) whether in Florida or out-of-state;

 Court filing fees, and the costs associated with serving a summons are not included in our fee.